AdrianGuel/TopicsonControl2_2024/LQR_session/03_octave_simulation/readme.md

-Here is the `README.md` file in **English**, ready to be copied into your GitHub repository.
-It explains the structure of your code, the different plot sections, and all tunable parameters.
-I've also included a brief description of each relevant part of the simulation:

-# Balancing Beam Simulation: Nonlinear vs Linearized Dynamics
+# Seesaw rotational dynamics Simulation: Nonlinear vs Linearized Dynamics

 This repository provides a simulation and visualization framework in **GNU Octave** for analyzing a physical balancing beam system under both **nonlinear** and **linearized** dynamic models.
 It includes animated plots, phase-space analysis, and an interactive vector field visualization to understand the differences between models and dynamic behavior near equilibrium points.